threefoldtech/TFGRID/wiki/networking/webgateway_specs.md

   - Make a call to the web-gateway damon (new)  daemon that is maintaining both dns and proxy config
 - The gateway daemon, will then apply the required config to both proxy and dns.

+## Need to be done on zos
+- Add new web-gateway type with proper parameters
+- Build a gateway daemon. this one need to:
+  - Start the proxy with the correct initial configuration
+  - Abstracts configuration for the actual proxy server
+  - Add/Remove routes (based on reserved names)
+  - Providing metrics for consumed traffic ? (need investigation)
+- Build handler for the new web-gateway workload type.
+  - Validate ownership of the name (against blockchain)
+  - Make prober call to gateway daemon to add/remove route.
+- Consumption reports
+  - Special handler for the gateway-type to get consumption report from gateway daemon for this specific workload
 ## Components to work with
 - Proxy: to be selected currently studying traefik and so far looks like a very good option
 - DNS: dnsmasq ?